hritobroto/orion/Ball Track/README.md

 * flask

 ## Installing the above packages using 'pip' :
-* open your terminal and run the following commands
+open your terminal and run the following commands,
 * pip install opencv-python
 * pip install numpy
 * pip install imutils